emdonahue/ngram/README.md

 	-h 	Prints this help menu
 	-n N	N of ngram
 	-s SKIPLEN	Enables skipgrams of skip length SKIPLEN -u 	Unordered.
-Prints ngrams in alphabetical order regardless of ordere encountered in the text.
+Prints ngrams in standardized alphabetical order regardless of ordere encountered in the text.
 	-p PADCHAR	Character to use for padding.
 Defaults to _ -l LEFTPADDING	Amount of left padding at the beginning of lines -r RIGHTPADDING	Amount of right padding at the end of lines